Subitha1180/EyeMate/README.md

 ## Usage

-Once you have the Shravan application running on your Android device or emulator, it assists visually impaired individuals in detecting objects in their surroundings.
+Once you have the EyeMate application running on your Android device or emulator, it assists visually impaired individuals in detecting objects in their surroundings.
 The application provides a user-friendly interface for selecting images or accessing the device's camera.

 1. Launch the app on your Android device.